lnferris/ocean_data_tools/README.md

 2. Download the nctoolbox (https://github.com/nctoolbox/nctoolbox).
 3. Run each demonstration in **demos/demos.m**, which documents the argument list of each function.

 Functions are named using a two-part system.
 The prefix (argo_, bathymetry_, general_, etc.) indicates the appropriate data source, while the suffix (\_build, \_profiles, \_section, etc.) indicates the action performed.
-Functions with the \_build suffix are special because they load raw data into uniform structs (e.g. argo, cruise, hycom, mercator, woa, wod).
-Uniform structs created by \_build functions are compatable with any **general_** function.
+Functions with the \_build suffix load raw data into uniform structs (e.g. argo, cruise, hycom, mercator, woa, wod).
+Uniform structs created by \_build functions are compatable with any **general_** function, as well as functions in the Gibbs-SeaWater (GSW) Oceanographic Toolbox (http://www.teos-10.org/software.htm#1).

 Main functions are located in **ocean_data_tools/**.
 Demonstrations are located in **demos/**.
 Test datas are located in **data/**.
 Shell scripts for batch downloading data are located in **shell_scripts/**.
 While shell scripts can be run directly in a macOS Terminal, running them in Windows requires Cygwin (https://www.cygwin.com/) or similar.
 Python syntax examples are located in **python/**, which may be grow to become a module in the future.